Model United Nations: Flow of debate

-Most MUN committees follow a flow of debate.
-This starts with a speakers list, followed by formal/informal debate and then voting procedure.
-A dais will maintain a list of speakers, and the delegates follow the order written on the 'speaker list'.
+Most MUN committees follow a structured flow of debate, typically starting with a speakers list, followed by formal or informal debate, and concluding with voting procedures.
+A dais (the group of people in charge of each committee during a model UN conference) will maintain a list of speakers, and the delegates follow the order written on the 'speaker list'.
 Delegates may be added to the speaker list by raising their placards or sending a note to the chair.
 During this time, delegates talk to the entire committee.
 They make speeches, answer questions, and debate on resolutions and amendments.
 If there are no other motions, the committee goes back to the speaker list by default.

-Formal/Informal debate includes both moderated and unmoderated caucuses.
-Caucus is an opportunity to discuss policy ideas.
-A moderated caucus is more formal and is run by the committee chair; an unmoderated caucus is a time where delegates move around the room and have a more informal discussion on the topic.
+Formal/informal debate can include both moderated and unmoderated caucuses.
+A caucus is an opportunity to discuss policy ideas.
+A moderated caucus is more formal and is run by the committee chair; an unmoderated caucus is a time when delegates move around the room and hold a more informal discussion on the topic.
 In both moderated and unmoderated caucuses, the committee enters a recess and suspends its formal rules of procedure.
 During a moderated caucus, delegates may speak once recognized by the chair, and speeches are typically limited to a shorter duration.
 Entering a moderated caucus requires a motion followed by a vote.
 In contrast, an unmoderated caucus allows delegates to engage in informal discussions with other delegates and staff without needing recognition from the chair.

 Resolutions

 A resolution is a legal document that expresses the general opinion of the committee.
-Once passed, it can be seen as a list of actions that one's committee recommends.
+Once passed, it outlines the actions that the committee recommends.

 Resolutions are the written compilation of the ideas discussed during debate.
 They are considered the final results of conversations, writings, and negotiations.
 Resolutions must go through a draft, approval by the dais, and consequent debate and modification.

 MUN Resolutions are composed of both preambulatory and operative clauses.
-Preambulatory clauses help to outline the general problems that a resolution will fix, whereas operative clauses suggest possible solutions and help to display solutions in an organized and easily understandable way.
+Preambulatory clauses outline the problems addressed by the resolution, and are typically not debated, while operative clauses propose solutions and present them in a structured and organized manner.